ajulik1997/i14_laser/README.md

 Software developed for the remote control and monitoring of a laser at the [Diamond Light Source I14 instrument](https://www.diamond.ac.uk/Instruments/Imaging-and-Microscopy/I14.html).

-The modular design of the code as well as the following documentation is designed as a guide to simply the processes of installing the software, using it for its intended purpose, extending its functionality, or applying it to other components or instruments.
+The following documentation is designed as a guide to simplify the processes of preparing the hardware and installing this software, as well as extending its functionality and applying it to other components or instruments.

 ## Table of Contents